As you continue researching your family history, there are a number of other places you can look for more information.

 New Zealand doesn’t keep genealogical information from censuses.
 There are a number of census substitute sources you can use.

-Search the library catalogue for:
+library catalogue for:

 local body electoral rolls